Navaneet-Butani/python-scripts/README.md

 # python-scripts
-This repository contains different scripts written in Python.
+This repository contains different useful scripts written in Python.